Apollo 11: Background

-In spite of that, the proposed program faced the opposition of many Americans and was dubbed a "moondoggle" by Norbert Wiener, a mathematician at the Massachusetts Institute of Technology.
+In spite of that, the proposed program faced widespread opposition and was dubbed a "moondoggle" by Norbert Wiener, a mathematician at the Massachusetts Institute of Technology.
 The effort to land a man on the Moon already had a name: Project Apollo.
-When Kennedy met with Nikita Khrushchev, the Premier of the Soviet Union in June 1961, he proposed making the Moon landing a joint project, but Khrushchev did not take up the offer.
+When Kennedy met with Nikita Khrushchev, the Premier of the Soviet Union in June 1961, he proposed making the Moon landing a joint project, but Khrushchev declined the offer.
 Kennedy again proposed a joint expedition to the Moon in a speech to the United Nations General Assembly on September 20, 1963.
-The idea of a joint Moon mission was abandoned after Kennedy's death.
+The idea of a joint Moon mission was ultimately abandoned after Kennedy's death.

 An early and crucial decision was choosing lunar orbit rendezvous over both direct ascent and Earth orbit rendezvous.
 A space rendezvous is an orbital maneuver in which two spacecraft navigate through space and meet up.
-In July 1962 NASA head James Webb announced that lunar orbit rendezvous would be used and that the Apollo spacecraft would have three major parts: a command module (CM) with a cabin for the three astronauts, and the only part that returned to Earth; a service module (SM), which supported the command module with propulsion, electrical power, oxygen, and water; and a lunar module (LM) that had two stages—a descent stage for landing on the Moon, and an ascent stage to place the astronauts back into lunar orbit.
+In July 1962, NASA head James Webb announced that lunar orbit rendezvous would be used and that the Apollo spacecraft would have three major parts: a command module (CM) with a cabin for the three astronauts, and the only part that returned to Earth; a service module (SM), which supported the command module with propulsion, electrical power, oxygen, and water; and a lunar module (LM) that had two stages—a descent stage for landing on the Moon, and an ascent stage to place the astronauts back into lunar orbit.
 This design meant the spacecraft could be launched by a single Saturn V rocket that was then under development.